 What Is HVO Fuel?

-We believe the Finnish oil firm Neste has been the main manufacturer of hydrotreated vegetable oil which is also called renewable diesel in recent years and the market is now expanding with majors like Phillips 66, Valero, and Eni also ramping up production.
+The Finnish oil firm Neste has been a pioneering manufacturer of hydrotreated vegetable oil which is also called renewable diesel in recent years in Finland, Holland, and Singapore, and the market is now expanding with majors like Phillips 66, Valero (Diamond Green Diesel), Total, Marathon Oil, and Eni also ramping up production around the world.

 Air Pollution Down, Smooth Acceleration Up

-Because the molecule lengths in HVO are consistent in this fuel it burns very cleanly, reducing diesel particulates and soot by 80% – no more blocked DPFs or fuel filters!
+Because it is a synthetic fuel, the molecule lengths in HVO are very consistent so it burns very cleanly, reducing diesel particulate matter by 80% according to MTU a Rolls-Royce company.

 Particularly in manual gearbox smaller cars and vans you can feel notably smoother and more eager power when running on HVO.